 It was at that point that things changed.
-Alec wanted to change personnel and get rid of people who had worked tirelessly.
+Alec wanted to change personnel.
+As a result, he got rid of people who had worked tirelessly.
 This was despite Chris’ protestations to the contrary.
 They no longer were collaborative.
 Even the producers Chris brought in wanted to leave because of the way Alec was wanting to run things.
 It’s about momentum.
 Once you get the money, you go ahead.
 The money should have been spent on makeup and wardrobe resources.
 However, Alec wanted to wait and second guess all of Chris’ decisions.
 It was detrimental to the project.

-Chris mentions the conversation they had with Robert Burnett, when they tried to convince Alec to rent a sound stage rather than building one.
-They didn’t agree with him.
+Chris mentions the conversation they had with Robert Burnett.
+This was when they tried to convince Alec to rent a sound stage rather than build one.
+They didn’t agree with Alec.
 But since Alec was in control of the money, there was little they could do.
 The house of cards was beginning to fall.
 Chris’s people went back to their jobs.
-Chris’ DP was publicly let go over Facebook, which was completely inappropriate and uncalled for.
+In addition, Chris’ DP was publicly let go over Facebook, which was completely inappropriate and uncalled for.
 Chris was counting the days since then.
 When Chris finally did leave, he decided to do it publicly, giving Alec a taste of his own medicine for what he had done to his DP.

 Things Turn Sour

-Nick asks if the threats began at that point, since he and Mike had experienced the threats first-hand.
+Nick asks if the threats began at that point, since he and Mike had experienced the threats first hand.
 Chris mentions how Alec deals with people.
 The emails and IMs have been posted publicly.
-Nick shares his story of receiving threats from Alec and how they ended the moment he posted those messages publicly.
+Nick shares his story of receiving threats from Alec.
+However, they ended the moment Nick posted those messages publicly.
 But Alec seems to count on people not to do that.
 Chris has emails from Alec that he doesn’t want to make public in order to be professional.
 However, today, he has decided to end his silence on the subject and speak out.

 The New Fan Film Guidelines

 Nick mentions the guidelines and how it was a moment for the Axalites.
 This made them vocal in blaming everyone but where the blame should actually fall, which is in the lap of Alec Peters and Axanar.
-Fan films have been around for decades and this is the first time in that long history that anything like this has happened.
-The only thing that changed was Alec and Axanar.
-They are responsible for what has happened.
+Fan films have been around for decades.
+However, this is the first time in that long history where anything like this happened.
+The only thing which changed was Alec and Axanar.
+They are responsible for what happened.
 Chris clarifies that there are major differences between Prelude to Axanar and Axanar the feature.
-That is, this includes everything from the crew, the people, and the command chain, to different ways of doing things.
+In essence, this includes everything from the crew, the people, and the command chain, to different ways of doing things.
 Alec also started pushing the commercial boundaries beyond anything anyone else had ever done.
 Chris offers an analogy but likes Nick’s house analogy better.

-Nick asks about how some of the licensing deals, especially Axanar Coffee, came about.
+Nick asks about how some of the licensing deals, especially Axanar Coffee, arose.
 Chris explains that it happened while Alec was away from him.
 Apparently, Alec just came back and said, by the way, we have a coffee deal.
 That is, Alec would spin it in the most innocent fashion.
 People couldn’t say certain things to Alec.
-There are things they refuse to hear.
+There are things he refused to hear.

-Alec was always reassuring Chris and other people that he was in contact with CBS and they were fine with whatever it was he was doing.
+Alec was always reassuring Chris and other people that he was in contact with CBS and they were fine with whatever he was doing.
 Chris and others didn’t have contact with the people Alec dealt with to get the details.
 Furthermore, Alec was always claiming to be in touch with CBS.
 However, it turns out that wasn’t the case.
-Was he really in touch with CBS or if he was was he providing an objective report on their meetings?
-In hindsight, Chris feels that he should have done some due diligence on it.
+Was he really in touch with CBS or if so, was he providing an objective report on their meetings?
+In hindsight, Chris feels he should have done some due diligence on it.